jesyspa/snakt-design/Uniqueness/system-proposals/borrowed-distinction.md

 // if a unique reference is passed, it is necessary to exhale A since the uniqueness is lost

 method f4(a: Ref)
-// if a unique reference is passed,
+// if a unique reference is passed, it is necessary to exhale and inhale A.
-// it is NOT needed to exhale A since the method grants that no further aliases will be created
+// In fact the method guarantees that no further aliases will be created, but it can modify its fields
 ```

 ### Return values